iwansal64/TO-LIST-APP/README.md

 8. **License**: Basic licensing information.

 ### Usage:
-- Save the above code in a file called `README.md` and include it in the root directory of your repository.
+- Save the above code in a file called `README.md` and include it in the root directory of your repository

+-